couchbase/cbft/DESIGN.md

 * cb-00 - cbft enabled

-Then, when we add/remove/failover/delta-node-recover any other node, as long as those other nodes have cbft disabled and cb-00 stays in the cluster, then everything "should just work" at this point in the
+Then, when we add more nodes, as long as those other nodes have cbft disabled and cb-00 stays in the cluster, then everything "should just work" at this point in the story, even if there are more rebalances, failovers, delta-node-recoveries, etc:
-story:

 * cb-00 - cbft enabled
 * cb-01 - cbft disabled